Response to parliamentary committees and external audits

 Report 2—Customs Duties

-This audit focused on whether the Department of Finance Canada, Global Affairs Canada, and the Canada Border Services Agency adequately managed customs duties according to their roles and responsibilities.
-The Agency’s response can be found at the end of the report.
-Based on the audit results, the Agency has committed to the following corrective measures: conducting a review of the customs broker licensing regime, exploring further measures aimed at creating a meaningful deterrent to importer non-compliance related to the evasion of import revenues, conducting a review of the current framework that allows for retroactive changes on the import form, conducting a review of the permit verification process to identify any gaps and challenges and exploring automated means to validate accounting declaration of goods, and consulting with the Department of Finance Canada in considering improvements to compliance for the Duties Relief Program.
-As the report was tabled in May 2017, monitoring of the recommendations has not yet commenced.
+This audit focused on whether the Department of Finance Canada, Global Affairs Canada, and the CBSA adequately managed customs duties according to their roles and responsibilities.
+The audit found that the CBSA could not ensure that all customs duties owed to the government were assessed or that tariff rate quotas were respected.
+It was also found that the CBSA allowed some supply-managed goods to enter the Canadian market without the proper duties being paid.
+Based on the audit results, the CBSA committed to the following corrective measures: conducting a review of the customs broker licensing regime; exploring further measures aimed at creating a meaningful deterrent to importer non-compliance related to the evasion of import revenues; conducting a review of the current framework that allows for retroactive changes on the import form; conducting a review of the permit verification process to identify any gaps and challenges; exploring automated means to validate accounting declaration of goods; and consulting with the Department of Finance Canada in considering improvements to compliance for the Duties Relief Program.
+As of June 2018, recommended changes are in the planning stage and the CBSA will provide its full response to the House of Commons Standing Committee on Public Accounts by September 30, 2018, as requested by the Committee.

 Report 3—Preventing Corruption in Immigration and Border Services